UzTak/uztak.github.io/_pages/about.md

 The research question I want to answer is: <b>How to make an optimal decision-making in a complex system?</b> Particularly, I am interested in two aspects of ``complexity":
 - <b>Uncertainty</b>: an environment is always stochastic and uncertain.
 How to perform optimization under uncertainty?
-- <b>Multi-objective space</b>: every decision-making problems have competing objectives (sometimes hidden).
-Can we see the trade-space of multi-objective solution space to make a better decision?
+- <b>Multi-objective space</b>: every decision-making problems has competing objectives (which are sometimes hidden).
+Can we seek the trade-space of multi-objective solution space to make a better decision?

 With my passion in space, I am currently working on spacecraft autonomy & intelligence in the context of distributed space systems (formation flight, rendezvous, proximity operations, and docking (RPOD)).